kwasiasomani/Movie-Review-Sentiment-Classification/README.md

 ### Data Splitting
-- Since the dataset is already balanced, we will split the dataset into 70% training set, 20% validation set.
+- Since the dataset is already balanced, we will split the dataset into 75% training set, 25% validation set.
 The training set will be used to train the neural network, validation set is used to further tune the hyperparameters and the testing set will be used to evaluate the neural network.

 ### Data Preprocessing
 - Text pre-processing is essential for NLP tasks.
 So, you will apply the following steps on our data before used for classification:
-    * Remove punctuation.
-    * Remove stop words.
+    * Remove Special characters.
     * Lowercase all characters.
     * Lemmatization of words.
-- The data preprocessing is done using the [NLTK](https://www.nltk.org/) library.

 ## Model Architecture
-- The project uses [PyTorch](https://pytorch.org/) to build the neural network.
+- The project uses [Tensorflow]([https://pytorch.org/](https://www.tensorflow.org/api_docs/python/tf/random_uniform_initializer) to build the neural network.
 The neural network is a simple feedforward neural network with 5 layers.
-- The network's input layer takes in 768 inputs corresponding to the vector provided by BERT's pooled output (classification output)
+- The network's input layer takes in 768 inputs
-- Our network consists of 4 hidden layers with 512, 256, 128, 64 units respectively.
+- Our network consists of 1 hidden layer with 64 units respectively.
 - The hidden layers have ReLU activation function.
 - The output layer have sigmoid activation function to classify the vector
-- The network uses [Adam](https://pytorch.org/docs/stable/optim.html#torch.optim.Adam) optimizer and [Binary Cross Entropy](https://pytorch.org/docs/stable/nn.html#torch.nn.BCELoss) loss function.
+- The network uses [Adam](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam) optimizer and [Binary Cross Entropy](https://www.tensorflow.org/api_docs/python/tf/keras/losses/BinaryCrossentropy)

 ## Improving the Model
 - The model can be improved by using different hyperparameters and regularization techniques.
 The following techniques are used to improve the model: